How to be successful at anything?

-Unlike everybody else who had laughed at my question, my grandmother pulled me aside and very sternly, said to me:
+Unlike everybody else who just laughed at my question, my grandmother pulled me aside and very sternly, said to me:

-Listen to me girl...no shortcuts about this, no negotiating.
-Before you can be successful at any of them “big fashioned” jobs you want, you have to be successful at being a good person!
+Listen to me girl…no shortcuts about this.
+Before you can be successful at any of them “big fashioned” jobs you want, you have to be successful at being a smart person!
 You hear me?

 1. Determine your values set

 I can’t say this enough…determine your values set.
 For yourself and for your business.